devusSs/steamquery/README.md

 - quick runtimes (on a decent connection around 15 secs for an entire run)
 - does not only track your inventory but also custom items if you'd like to (see below for more information)
 - no installation or build needed, just download an already compiled release
-- unlike some websites you do not need to login via Steam or share any sensitive information (except your API key)
+- unlike some websites you do not need to login via Steam

 ### Why does the tool need my Steam API key?